• Safety Laws in New Mexico

 State law requires anyone riding in a motor vehicle that was manufactured with seat belts to wear a seat belt while the vehicle is in motion.

 Police officers have the right to pull over a vehicle just because an occupant is not obeying this law.
-Violators may be fined $25, have two points assessed on their license, and face possible additional fees depending on where they live.
+Violators may be fined, have points assessed on their license, and face possible additional fees depending on where they live.

 Child Car Seat Laws